pradeephubgit/appsignal-docs/source/elixir/integrations/phoenix.html.md

 ### Adding channel payloads

-Channel payloads aren't included by default, but can be added by using [tagging]:
+Channel payloads aren't included by default, but can be added by using [sample_data]:

 ```elixir
 defmodule SomeApp.MyChannel do